 - Before you perform the troubleshooting steps, we recommend that you enable the debug log in the Currency Switcher settings.
 The log will contain entries showing what IP address was received by the Currency Switcher, and to which country and currency such address was resolved.
 You can find a step by step guide, showing how to enable and review the log, here: How to view the geolocation resolution log from the Currency Switcher.

 1. The visitor has already a country/currency assigned to him/her

 Geolocation is triggered once per visitor.
 The detected information (country, currency, etc) is then stored against visitor's session and, if he/she is logged in, against the profile, in the database.
 The stored information is then used from that moment on, and no further geolocation is performed.

-During testing, it's crucial to use private/incognito browser sessions, and close them after each visit.
+During testing, it's important to use private/incognito browser sessions, and close them after each visit.
 This ensures that the cookies set by the plugins to track the detected country and currency are deleted, and that the geolocation is performed again at the next visit.